 An curious Lp I found the other day which features interviews or short talks with Gerard Hoffnung the English humourist in the 50's from various radio programmes on the BBC.
 A cross between Count Arthur Strong and Boris Johnson.
 Probably hilarious at the time but now seems rather dated and quaint.

 Wikipedia says -

 "Gerard Hoffnung (22 March 1925 – 25 September 1959) was an artist and musician, best known for his humorous works.

 Born in Berlin, and named Gerhard, he was the only child of a well-to-do Jewish couple, Hildegard and Ludwig Hoffnung.
-In 1939, his parents left Germany, initially for Florence and then for London, where he attended Highgate School, while his father went to what was then the British Mandate of Palestine to enter the family's banking business.
-(This temporary separation became permanent as a consequence of World War II.)
+He was sent to England, where he attended Bunce Court School in 1938.
+In 1939, his parents left Germany, initially for Florence and then for London, and Hoffnung then attended Highgate School, while his father went to what was then the British Mandate of Palestine to enter the family's banking business.
+This temporary separation became permanent as a consequence of World War II.

 Hoffnung published a series of books of cartoons poking gentle fun at conductors and orchestral instrumentalists.
 After his death, some of these were turned into a short animated film by Halas and Batchelor under the title The Hoffnung Symphony Orchestra, which won a number of awards in 1965-66.